Jump to topic

 There are several types of eyeglass lenses available, listed here in order of thickest to thinnest:

 - CR-39 plastic is often referred to as standard, regular, or plastic lenses.
 Some features of CR-39 include low cost and excellent optical quality.
-However, the lenses tend to be thick with higher prescriptions.
+However, the lenses tend to be thick, and can give you "bug-eyes" with higher prescriptions.

 - Polycarbonate is the go-to lens for children’s eyewear, sports goggles, and safety glasses because of its high impact resistance.
 One drawback is that polycarbonate tends to have more chromatic aberrations than any other lens material, which means poorer visual quality.
 Although many people do well with polycarbonate lenses, some have trouble adapting to them because of the visual quality.

 - Trivex is similar to polycarbonate in that it is also incredibly impact-resistant.
 Other benefits of Trivex include fewer chromatic aberrations than polycarbonate, and it is the lightest lens material.